**alumni of the PPIA Program

 Association of Professional Schools of International Affairs

-Carmen Mezzera became executive director of the Association of Professional Schools of International Affairs on January 1, 2014.
+Carmen Iezzi Mezzera has been executive director of the Association of Professional Schools of International Affairs since January 2014.
 Previously, she served as Director of Programs and Operations at the Bretton Woods Committee; Executive Director of the Fair Trade Federation; Assistant Director for Education and Outreach at the Atlantic Council of the United States; and Director of Alumni Relations for the School of International Service (SIS) at American University.

 Carnegie Mellon University